Scott Geddes

-Scott Geddes (born 18 October 1980) is an Australian former professional rugby league footballer who last played for the South Sydney Rabbitohs in the National Rugby League.
-He played as a prop forward.
+Scott Geddes (born 18 October 1980) is an Australian former professional rugby league footballer who played for eleven seasons (2002-2012) as a prop forward for the South Sydney Rabbitohs in the National Rugby League.

 Education

-Geddes attended renowned rugby league school Fairfield Patrician Brothers.
+Geddes attended Patrician Brothers' College, Fairfield, a renowned rugby league school, for three years (1996 to 1998).

-Rugby League
+Football

+South Sydney Rabbitohs

+Both Geddes and Luke Stuart were the first players to sign with the club when the club was re-instated in the National Rugby League (NRL).

+Debut

 Geddes made his first grade debut in round 2 of the 2002 NRL season against the Canberra Raiders.

-Along with Luke Stuart, they were the first players to sign with the club when they were re-instated in the NRL.
+Career

-Geddes played for Souths during a tough period for the club when they finished last in 2003, 2004 and 2006.
+Geddes played for Souths during a tough period for the club when they finished last in 2003, 2004, and 2006.
 In 2007, he made 11 appearances as Souths reached the finals for the first time since 1989.

 Geddes was a dominant force on the field.
 He was a large part of the team's successes in 2009 although the club narrowly missed the finals.
 He scored the winning try with just 4 seconds to go against the Cronulla-Sutherland Sharks in round 26 2009 at Shark Park.
-Geddes received many accolades from the club during his career, including 'Clubman of the Year 2009'.

-Geddes final game for South Sydney in the top grade came in round 16 of the 2012 NRL season against the Brisbane Broncos at Suncorp Stadium.

 Injuries

+Throughout his career Geddes battled many injuries, limiting his game time, including: